KeSuave/kesuave.github.io/src/content/blog/en/katools/index.md

 - `npx katools scene <name>` - Creates a new scene with the given name.
 - `npx katools component <name>` - Creates a new component with the given name.
 - `npx katools entity <name>` - Creates a new entity with the given name.
+- `npx katools plugin <name>` - Creates a new plugin with the given name.

 your project structure should look something like this: